Alpha

 Where Rp is returns on the portfolio

-Bp is the beta or risk of the portfolio
+Bp is the Beta or risk of the portfolio

 Rb is the returns on the benchmark

-Rp is the returns on the portfolio
+Where Rp = Returns on the portfolio